ShengyuanLiu/CSU44061_ML_Group48/README.md

 # CSU44061_ML_Group48
-The project of the group48
+The project of CSU44061 Machine Learning group48